PRO-2684/gadgets/github_plus/DEV-NOTES.md

 By investigating source code (thanks for the source mapping) and setting breakpoints, we can find out that GitHub initializes tracking endpoints from certain `<meta>` tags.
 By clearing these tags' `content` property, we can prevent some tracking.
 Also, GitHub patches `fetch` to also send analytics data, so we need to revert this patch as well.

+### `Archived Repo Stars` Feature

+- GitHub passes the repository header's star state through the `react-app[app-name="code-view"]` embedded JSON.
+For archived repositories, `payload.sidebarAbout.star.canStar` may be `false`, leaving the native React button inactive.
+- Since GitHub's runtime is loaded by module scripts, the `readystatechange` event at `interactive` provides an event-driven seam after the HTML payload has been parsed but before hydration.
+The feature changes only that payload and lets GitHub's native `StarButton` handle the action.
+- `turbo:before-render` provides the detached replacement body for Turbo navigation.
+Both hooks are installed only when `additional.archivedRepoStars` is enabled; no polling or recursive observation is needed.
+- The patch remains restricted to archived repositories with a logged-in viewer who is not blocked by an enterprise managed-user policy.

 ## Catppuccin Icons

 - `associations.json` & `icons.json`: Extracted from [`catppuccin-web-file-explorer-icons-{version}-sources.zip`](https://github.com/catppuccin/web-file-explorer-icons/releases/).